 - Online Dog Trainer Course (ODTC) FAQs

 If you have additional questions after exploring the information on this page, you can always contact us directly at your convenience.
 If you are an already-practicing dog trainer interested in joining VSA as a mentor, please visit the Mentors page here.

-How long does it take to complete the Dog Trainer Course?
+How long does it take to complete the In-Person Dog Trainer Course?

 The course takes six months to complete.
-Visit the Dog Trainer Course page for additional information.
+Visit the In-Person Dog Trainer Course page for additional information.

-The VSA Dog Trainer Course is a comprehensive program which combines two in-person Intensives, two Field Modules where students work with an experienced, professional dog trainer/mentor, online learning and bi-weekly real-time Cyber Classes.
+The VSA In-Person Dog Trainer Course is a comprehensive program which combines two in-person Intensives and three Field Modules where students work with an experienced, professional dog trainer/mentor, online learning and bi-weekly real-time Cyber Classes.
 Students also benefit from a dedicated personal Faculty Advisor throughout their studies.
-Visit the Dog Trainer Course page for additional information.
+Visit the In-Person Dog Trainer Course page for additional information.